At St. Matthew, ALL of our ministries, missions, groups, and activities are open to ALL people in the community.

 St. Matthew has always been proud of its music program.
 Everyone is invited to join--you don't even need to know how to read music!
 If you're interested, we will teach you to ring or sign!

-Contact our director, Ben Shafer, if you're interested!
+Contact our director, Ben Shafer, if you're interested—or just show up on Wednesday night!

 Bells of Joy handbell choir is open to all ages.
-We are a 5-octave choir currently ringing with 3+ octaves, and we're always looking for new ringers--no experience necessary!
+We are a 5-octave choir currently ringing with 3+ octaves, and we're always looking for new ringers—no experience necessary!
 We rehearse at 7:00 p.m.
 Thursdays during the school year.
+(Psst—this is a great way to keep your mind and your arms active!)

 Contact our director, Anne Kelley, for more information.
 Come join the fun!